 Rye has some great restaurants, and most of them take full advantage of the area’s local produce, from Romney Marsh lamb to Hastings crab.
-If you want to dine out at the weekend, it’s best to book.
+If you want to dine out at the weekend, it is best to book.

 This modern and airy Arts and Crafts-era former warehouse can make a nice change from the low beams and crooked staircases that characterise many of Rye’s eateries.
-The open kitchen serves up the freshest fish and seafood, including rock oysters, Hastings crab and pan-fried sea bass.
+The open kitchen serves up the freshest fish and seafood, including rock oysters, Hastings crab and Rye Bay fish stew

 All your drinking requirements are catered for in Rye.
 Ancient beamed bars and historic pubs (most of them freehouses) serve local beers, fine wines, and good food.
 We’ve drunk in all of them but these are the ones we go back to.

-One of Rye’s most ancient drinking establishments (it dates to the early 15th century) has reopened as a fashionably stripped-back pub, with a tiled floor, bare-wood window frames and scrubbed wooden tables, softened by distressed blue paintwork.
+One of Rye’s most ancient drinking establishments (it dates to the early 15th century), this is a fashionably stripped-back pub, with a tiled floor, bare-wood window frames and scrubbed wooden tables, softened by distressed blue paintwork.
 Candles, an open fire and some wonkily beautiful beamwork add to the atmosphere; this is a place for loud, buzzy conversation, not hushed tones, just as a pub should be.